Kelly Berger’s Gaming Contract for Players

 Character Creation

-• Steel Realms Setting Characters: Players must accept there are setting limits on race and class availability, and race/class combinations.
-This is part of the challenge of RPing – the cultural constraints on free expression.
+• Players must accept there are setting limits on race and pathway/class availability, and their combinations.
+This is part of the challenge of Roleplaying – the cultural constraints on free expression.
 This is not a free-for-all, each setting has its own unique options and configurations.
 The limits reflect the world setting’s unique evolution.
-Part of your RP challenge is to work within the framework to make a character envisioned a reality.
+Part of your RP challenge is to work within the framework to make a Character Concept a reality.
 The emphasis should be on active character traits and play as RP, not passive race and class as RP.

 • Knowledge is sometimes worth more than combat power in resolving conflict.
-Assume an emphasis on proficiency (skills, tools, weapons, armor) that may not be part of a more traditional game.
-Assume 5th edition skills can be creatively applied in principle to solve more situations than is listed – ask your GM.
+Assume an emphasis on proficiency (skills, tools, weapons, armor) that may not be part of a more traditional game where power and combat tactics alone dominate.
+Assume skills, etc. can be creatively applied in principle to solve more situations than is listed – ask your GM in any given situation.

-• History: A well done and approved character history may grant additional starting elements (skills, languages, feats, modification to powers or gaining them ahead of their normal level, lores [skill bonuses] ) – especially if the players work these out as a group that incorporates them all.
+• History: A well done and approved history as part of their Character Concept may grant additional starting elements (skills, languages, feats, modification to powers or gaining them ahead of their normal level, lores [skill bonuses] ) – especially if the players work these out as a group that incorporates them all.

 • Alignment/Code of Conduct